typedb/typedb-docs/02-running-grakn/01-install-and-run.md

 <div class="note">
 [Note]
-Running the image without specifying a volume does NOT save the data if the instance is killed.
+Running the instance without specifying a volume does NOT save the data if the instance is killed.
 </div>

 #### With an External Volume